 Peek-a-boo, Spooky, and Brimstone Gulches is a 4.4 mile moderately trafficked loop trail located near Escalante, Utah and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 I went with a group of friends and ended up hiking Peek-a-Boo and Spooky Gulches -- fun, but challenging!
 There was quite a bit of standing water, mud puddles to be exact, in Peek-a-Boo and by the time we were done we were muddy messes.
 I can't imagine doing this alone because we had to help each other get over some of the walls.
 Spooky had some tight places and only one challenging spot were a climbing technique was needed in order to get over a drop that was about 5 feet.
 Oh yeah, rope helps!!
 Overall this was a great hike and yes I would gladly do it again!